 - Use real name so acquaintances can better locate your published works

-- A real names builds trust and confidence amongst readers
+- A real name builds trust and confidence amongst readers

 - Its far easier to brand a real name than a pen name

-- Long-term loyalty with readers is easier to build with real name
+- Long-term loyalty with readers is easier to build with a real name

 About Scott Lorenz